My Works

 I chose to fix the foundation first.

 Accessibility was the ask.
-But I made a call: if the system itself wasn't trusted or used, compliant components would just become compliant noise.
+But I made a call: if the system itself wasn't trusted or used, compliant components would become compliant noise.

 The System